 It’s easy for toddlers (and adults, really) to get attached to specific objects or pieces of clothing.
-Because Baby is growing so quickly, she is especially at risk of growing out of clothes before she is quite ready to part with them.
-This can lead to tantrums, desperate pleas to wear a certain shirt or sweater, or a refusal to wear any shoes that aren’t her light-up sneakers.
+Because Baby is growing so quickly, they are especially at risk of growing out of clothes before they are quite ready to part with them.
+This can lead to tantrums, desperate pleas to wear a certain shirt or sweater, or a refusal to wear any shoes that aren’t their light-up sneakers.

 You’ll want to help, of course, but it’s not always easy.
-You can’t force too-small shorts to fit again, and you can’t have Baby walking around the grocery store with holes in her shirt.
-You may find yourself in a situation where you need to, somehow, convince Baby that it’s time to stop wearing her favorite thing.
-Convincing Baby and helping her cope with the loss of a favorite item can take a few different forms.
+You can’t force too-small shorts to fit again, and you can’t have Baby walking around the grocery store with holes in their shirt.
+You may find yourself in a situation where you need to, somehow, convince Baby that it’s time to stop wearing their favorite thing.
+Convincing Baby and helping them cope with the loss of a favorite item can take a few different forms.

 If you know a rip-the-bandage-off strategy won’t go well with Baby, you can try a gentler method.
 Replace the beloved object with something similar without taking the original item away.
-If she goes for the tried-and-true favorite, suggest the new item “this time.”
+If they go for the tried-and-true favorite, suggest the new item “this time.”
 As Baby (hopefully) grows to like the new item, you can phase out the original.

-Hey, it’s not the worst thing in the world if Baby keeps an extra article of clothing in her dresser.
-Tell Baby that even though she can&;t wear it anymore, she can totally keep it around.
-Sooner or later, she will forget all about it, and you can quietly send it to the clothing afterlife.
+Hey, it’s not the worst thing in the world if Baby keeps an extra article of clothing in their dresser.
+Tell Baby that even though they can&;t wear it anymore, they can totally keep it around.
+Sooner or later, they will forget all about it, and you can quietly send it to the clothing afterlife.